mckennapsean/dissertation/chapters/background.md

 Many researchers have explored the general act of decision-making in design.
-A detailed model by Christiaans and Almendra captures both the mindset and strategies of designers, such as problem-driven versus solution-driven, along with specific operationalization of that mindset, or how decisions get made by an individual or a team, such as autocratic versus autonomic [@Christiaans2010].
+A detailed model by Christiaans and Almendra captures both the mindset and strategies of designers, such as problem-driven versus solution-driven \al{example of? what is this?, along with specific operationalization of that mindset, or how decisions get made by an individual or a team, such as autocratic versus autonomic [@Christiaans2010].